-Pope Francis says it's better to be an atheist than a greedy Christian
+Pope Francis says it's better to be an atheist than a bad Christian

 It isn't the first time the Pope has mentioned atheists, either.
 In 2013, he raised questions for saying that heaven is open, potentially, to all people.

 "The Lord has redeemed all of us, all of us, with the Blood of Christ: all of us, not just Catholics.
-Everyone," the pope told worshipers at morning Mass on Wednesday. "'Father, the atheists?'
+Everyone. "'Father, the atheists?'
 Even the atheists.
 Everyone!"

 Francis continued, "We must meet one another doing good.
 'But I don't believe, Father, I am an atheist!'
 But do good: we will meet one another there."

-The Vatican later issued a note clarifying that the Pope was simply saying that God's grace is free to all, even atheists and urging Christians and non-believers to work together when they can.
+The Vatican later issued a note clarifying that the Pope was simply saying that God's grace is free to all, even atheists, and urging Christians and non-believers to work together.